code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/volunteer.md

 Code.org offers a free, K-8 Intro to Computer Science course that I want to teach.
 It’s a mix of self-guided, online tutorials (featuring Angry Birds, Plants vs. Zombies and Mark Zuckerberg) and group activities.
 It’s a lot of fun and teaches the foundations of computer science -- like logic, problem solving and creativity.

 I think it’s important for every student today to learn how technology works.
-I’m excited to volunteer and give give [SCHOOL NAME] students a chance to learn what 90% of schools don’t teach.
+I’m excited to volunteer and give give [SCHOOL NAME] students a chance to learn what most schools don’t teach.

 Can we schedule a time to talk more about this opportunity?